hualin-ok/hualin-ok.github.io/Research.md

 > - Cox, R., Washburn, I. J., Greder, K., Sahbaz S., & **Lin, H.** (under review).
 Preventing substance use among Latino youth: Initial results from a multistate family-based program focused on youth academic success. *The American Journal of Drug and Alcohol Abuse*.
 >
+> - Cox, R., **Lin, H.** & Larzelere, R. E., Sahbaz S., Washburn, I. J., Greder, K., Leon, M., Lopez, A. (April 2021).
+Latino Immigrant Family Language Discrepancies and Problematic Youth Outcomes: Parent-Youth Conflict as a Mediator.
+Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
+>
 > -  **Lin, H.**, Sahbaz, S., Anderson, M., Nolasco, H., Washburn, I. J., Cox, R. (May, 2019).
 Emerging, Hot Topic: Substance Use, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
 Paper presented in a paper symposium at the Society for Prevention Research 27th Annual Meeting, San Francisco, CA.
 >
 > -  **Lin, H.**, Sahbaz, S., Nolasco, H., Anderson, M., & Cox, R. (November, 2019).
 Cognitive Functioning, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
 Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.